unicef/publicgoods-toolkit/policy.md

 mind that non-coding contributions are also very valuable.
 Although building local talent takes time, this early investment can pay off in a stronger talent pool within 5-10 years and unearth earlier benefits.

-Could you team up with secondary schools on a series of open source hackathons to introduce students to your DPG and get a few specific problems solved?
+For example, could you team up with secondary schools on a series of open source hackathons to introduce students to your DPG and get a few specific problems solved?
 Is there an opportunity to collaborate with a local university around open source, or even a local digital strategy in